Synapsida: Evolutionary history

 Cotylorhynchus (background), Ophiacodon and Varanops were early synapsids that lived until the Early Permian.

 Over the course of synapsid evolution, progenitor taxa at the start of adaptive radiations have tended to be derived carnivores.
 Synapsid adaptive radiations have generally occurred after extinction events that depleted the biosphere and left vacant niches open to be filled by newly evolved taxa.
 In non-mammaliaform synapsids, those taxa that gave rise to rapidly diversifying lineages have been both small and large in body size, although after the Late Triassic, progenitors of new synapsid lineages have generally been small, unspecialised generalists.

-The earliest known synapsid Asaphestera coexisted with the earliest known sauropsid Hylonomus which lived during the Bashkirian age of the Late Carboniferous.
-It was one of many types of primitive synapsids that are now informally grouped together as stem mammals or sometimes as protomammals (previously known as pelycosaurs).
-The early synapsids spread and diversified, becoming dominant land predators and the largest terrestrial animals in the latest Carboniferous and Early Permian periods, ranging up to 6 m in length.
+The earliest unambiguous synapsids are known from the Moscovian stage of the Late Carboniferous, around 315-307 million years ago, known from both North America and Europe including Archaeothyris and Echinerpeton (both ophiaconodontids), as well as Dendromaia (a varanopid), though ambiguous possible older Bashkirian (~315–320 million years ago) fossils are known from Joggins Formation of Canada.
+The early "pelycosaurian" synapsids spread and diversified, becoming dominant land predators and the largest terrestrial animals in the latest Carboniferous and Early Permian periods, ranging up to 6 m in length.
 They were sprawling, bulky, possibly cold-blooded, and had small brains.
 Some, such as Dimetrodon, had large sails that might have helped raise their body temperature.
 A few relict groups lasted into the later Permian but, by the middle of the Late Permian, all had either died off or evolved into their successors, the therapsids.

-Moschops was a tapinocephalian from the Middle Permian of South Africa.
+Moschops is a herbivorous dinocephalian therapsid from the Middle Permian of South Africa.

 The therapsids, a more advanced group of synapsids, appeared during the Middle Permian and included the largest terrestrial animals in the Middle and Late Permian.
 They included herbivores and carnivores, ranging from small animals the size of a rat (e.g.: Robertia), to large, bulky herbivores a ton or more in weight (e.g.: Moschops).
 After flourishing for many millions of years, these successful animals were all but wiped out by the Permian–Triassic mass extinction about 250 mya, the largest known extinction in Earth's history, possibly related to the Siberian Traps volcanic event.

-Nikkasaurus was an enigmatic synapsid from the Middle Permian of Russia.

-Lystrosaurus was the most common synapsid shortly after the Permian–Triassic extinction event.

 Only a few therapsids went on to be successful in the new early Triassic landscape; they include Lystrosaurus and Cynognathus, the latter of which appeared later in the Early Triassic.
 However, they were accompanied by the early archosaurs (soon to give rise to the dinosaurs), which took over the dominant niches after the Smithian-Spathian boundary event.
 Some of these archosaurs, such as Euparkeria, were small and lightly built, while others, such as Erythrosuchus, were as big as or bigger than the largest therapsids.